-in April.
+in April

 SUCCESSOR TO THE G. A. R.

 The current number of the United States Volunteer states that the Grand Army of the Republic is now passing away at the rate of a 1,000 a month.
 Only ten years ago the Army had 400,-000 men on its rolls.
 Now there are only 276,662 names, and the death rate is said to be rapidly increasing, while thousands of those still living are helpless old men who have attended their last camp meeting and marched in their last parade.

-The Volunteer also calls attention to the fact that pension frauds are numerous, through the efforts of pension lawyers who sometimes succeed in havthe provision of our own Constitution, ing pension bills passed in batches.
-Unworthy ex-soldiers, the paper says, fall into the hands of sharks.
+The Volunteer also calls attention to the fact that pension frauds are numerous, through the efforts of pension lawyers who sometimes succeed in having pension bills passed in batches.
+Unworthy ex-soldiers, the paper says, ab initio.
+There is no present need of a fall into the hands of sharks.
 "Facts" change in the method of acquiring and are manufactured, witnesses suborned and the Pension Bureau is being stormed, only by the unscrupulous!
-"With shame we recall," it is said, "the District of Columbia battalion which after a brief three weeks outing, has applied, in a body, for pensions.
+With shame we recall," it is said, "the District of Columbia battalion which after a brief three weeks outing, has applied, in a body, for pensions.
 Not twenty honest cases existed in that organization.
 The editor can point to favored attorneys, the co-operation of powerful schemes, and it all means robbery of the treasury and final injustice to the really deserving."
 It has sometimes been denied that any pension frauds existed, but the editor of the Volunteer apparently bases his assertions on known facts.
-The mistakes of the past should not be repeated in the future.
-The famous
+The mistakes of the past should not he repeated in the future.
+The famous to take its place.
+This is the Spanish American War Veterans' asosciation, to which it is proposed to admit soldiers, sailors, and marines who saw service during the Spanish war and Philippine insurrection.
+The familiar features of military burial for deceased comrades.
+Memorial Day exercises, camp fires, etc., will be perpetuated, and the pension business will continue.
+It is right that those who have faithfully served their country in the time of danger, and suffered injuries by which they are rendered incapable of provid- ambition of any monarch. ing for themselves and their families should be taken care of liberally by the country, but a practice, by which the people are simply robbed, should not be continued.
+Among the members of the new or ganization are Generals Miles, Lee, Shafter, Wheeler, King, Gobin, Admirals Schley, Sampson and many others, The association is already scattered over thirty-six States in the Union.

-Grand Army must naturally, in the course of a few more years belong to the past, but another organization is to take its place.
-This is the Spanish
+Grand Army must naturally, in the course of a few more years belong to the past, but another organization is